 We believe that the success of an investor is best measured by their ability to reach their unique financial goals.
 To do so, an investor needs to have a well-constructed portfolio providing adequate returns, but they also need to practice good investment behaviours.
 Such behaviours can be developed and bolstered by working with an advisor.

 The value that advisors contribute to their clients’ investment success may be less quantifiable than investment returns or fees, but it is no less important.
 A trusted advisor will help ensure their clients have financial plans built around their goals and circumstances in order to provide them with the best chance of success.

 Once such a roadmap is laid out, clients also benefit from the ongoing education, guidance, and accountability that working with a trusted partner can bring.
 This can help clients gain a better understanding of their relationship with money and the normal human emotions and behaviors that may get in their way.

 An advisor can help by challenging clients when they may not be making decisions in their best financial interests, such as chasing returns of speculative investments or looking to make significant changes during a period of market volatility.
 Such support allows clients to feel more confident and avoid the investment pitfalls that can derail their success.

-Below are some statistics from the 2020 Canadian Mutual Fund Investor Survey1 that support the notion that most clients feel their advisors are valuable partners.
+Below are some statistics from the 2021 Canadian Mutual Fund Investor Survey that support the notion that most clients feel their advisors are valuable partners.

-90% of mutual fund investors agree that the advice they get from their advisor is worth the fees—an increase of 5% from 2019.
+- 78% of mutual fund investors agree that the advice they get from their advisor is worth the fees.

 In addition, a research study by the Canadian non-profit organization, Cirano, suggests that Canadians who work with an advisor accumulate significantly more in savings than comparable investors without advice.